 This page created 8 Feb 2016

-A new feature in Second Site 6 is the ability to include links to an online Map Service when Places in your TMG Project appear in your Person Pages.
+The Mapping Services feature includes links to an online Map Service when Places in your TMG Project appear in your Person Pages.
 If you enable the feature, the links are created automatically from the Place data recorded in event Tags in your Project.
 These links can add a new dimension to the family history accounts in your site.
 An example of these links in a Person Page can be see on my Narrative family history site.

 This article describes some of the aspects of using this feature.
 Other articles in my Second Site Section cover other topics about customizing your site.
 This article assumes the reader is familiar with the basic steps in creating a site with Second Site, as described in my Second Site Basics article.

 |Defining a Location||Defining a Place by its name or by coordinates|

 |Enabling Map Service Links||Turning on and managing the feature|

 |Excluding Links on Specific Places||Omitting links for specific place records|

 |Specifying an Alternate Place Record||Entering an alternate place for linking when the entered Place fails|